-"Our journey to parenthood began with a successful attempt at IVF treatment.
+"Our journey to parenthood was not an easy one.
 An early pregnancy scan revealed that we were in fact expecting identical twins!
 Everything looked good until a 20 week scan when we were told by a specialist at Kings College Hospital that the boys had conjoined vessels across the placenta which had caused twin to twin transfusion syndrome.

 "We were given two options; terminate the pregnancy or attempt to sever these vessels to separate the boys circulatory systems, which would probably result in the survival of one twin.
 Termination was not an option to us so I had the surgery and was then rescanned to see if it had been successful.
 I did not need them to tell me that the smaller baby, we named Zachary, had not survived.